Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 ### Task 2: Create a retention policy

-You have effectively assessed Contoso Ltd.'s retention policies, uncovering an outdated setup that fails to meet legal standards.
-Your investigation revealed five retention policies sharing identical settings, with only one retention label applied, none of which adequately address legal requirements.
+In this task, you will assess **Contoso Ltd.'s retention policies**, identifying an outdated setup that does not meet legal standards.
+Your investigation reveals **five retention policies** with identical settings, and only **one retention label** applied, none of which fulfill the necessary legal requirements.

 Your plan involves implementing a new company-wide retention policy with a five-year retention period.
 Following this timeframe, data may be retained but is not mandatory for deletion.
 This adjustment satisfies the legal requirements for minimum retention periods and reduces data overhead.